A Direct PLUS Loan is a type of unsubsidized federal student loan for graduate students or parents of a dependent undergraduate student.

 How to Apply for Federal PLUS Loans

 Before applying for a Direct PLUS loan, a student must fill out the FAFSA® — the Free Application for Federal Student Aid.
-The borrower will undergo a credit check and may need to participate in credit counseling if this is the first PLUS loan.
+The borrower will undergo a credit check and may need to participate in credit counseling in some circumstances.

-Once completed, schools at which students applied and were accepted will send award letters to students that include financial aid options for the upcoming school year, including Direct PLUS loans if the student and/or parent qualifies.
+Once completed, schools at which students applied and were accepted will send award letters to students that include financial aid options for the upcoming school year, which may include Direct PLUS loans if the student and/or parent qualifies.

 Thinking about refinancing your Direct PLUS Loans?